Over the years as an art educator, I've continually stressed to families the importance of providing an art space for their budding young artists.

 I believe children create best when they have a variety of supplies at their fingertips.
 Especially in the early years, art-making is all about the process, which involves a great deal of experimentation.
 Children learn through doing, so the more stuff you give them to manipulate, the more they will begin to intuit what they can do with the supplies and the kinds of mediums they prefer.

-I leave out supplies that don’t really make a huge mess.
-For my daughter’s table, I bought galvanized buckets to hold, pencils, crayons, pens, pencils, markers, oil pastels, scissors, and glue sticks.
+I leave out supplies that don't really make a huge mess.
+For my daughter's table, I bought the Ikea Sunnersta rail and hanging containers to hold, pencils, crayons, pens, pencils, markers, paintbrushes, etc. The cups can pop off the rail when she's using them and they also attach easily to the edge of our Raskog cart (see below).
 A supply of paper is always accessible to her.

 I realize for some of you, the thought of leaving markers out causes visions of ruined furniture to dance before your eyes, and that's why I say, use your best judgement.
 My daughter has a careful temperament by nature and is old enough that I can get away with leaving out some supplies other children might go crazy with.
 The idea is to allow access to as many types of supplies as possible without risking your house getting turned into a graffiti showcase!

 Then, in a separate area, I have the messier supplies.
-These are the ones she knows to ask for help with like paints, liquid glue, clay, etc. They are there for her to look through and pick out; she just knows to ask for help when preparing a palette of paints or getting a cup of water for her watercolors.
+These are the ones she knows to ask for help with like acrylic paints, printmaking inks, clay, etc. They are there for her to look through and pick out; she just knows to ask for help when preparing a palette of paints or changing dirty water for her watercolors.
 I try to be very accommodating whenever she asks to use these.

 In our space, the Raskog rolling utility cart from Ikea works really well.
-We have it right next to her work table and my little artist can choose her paint brushes and paint colors.
+We have it right next to her work table, and my little Project Artist can choose her paint brushes and paint colors.
 I also keep a supply of wet wipes on the cart for her to use for clean-up.